HLCaptain/ssl-in-the-wild/README.md

 <details>
 <summary><b>Use automatic code formatting</b></summary>

-Use pre-commit hooks to standardize code formatting of your project and save mental energy.<br>
+Use pre-commit hooks to standardize code formatting of your project and save mental energy.

 Simply install pre-commit package with:

 ```bash